ajitmane36/EDA-Hotel-Booking-Analysis/README.md

 - children: No. of children in single booking record.
 - babies: No. of babies in single booking record.
 - meal: Type of meal chosen
-- country: Country of origin of customers (as mentioned by them)
+- country: Country of origin of customers
 - market_segment: What segment via booking was made and for what purpose.
 - distribution_channel: Via which medium booking was made.
 - is_repeated_guest: Whether the customer has made any booking before(0 for No and 1 for